gcv/julia-snail/README.md

 ## Installation

-Julia versions 1.0–1.6 work.
+Julia versions >1.0 should all work with Snail.

 Snail’s Julia-side dependencies will automatically be installed when it starts, and will stay out of your way using Julia’s [`LOAD_PATH` mechanism](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH).

 On the Emacs side: